orstavik/JoiComponents/book/chapter7_style/Pattern1_this_style_is_not_my_style.md

 2. adding a `<style>` tag to the shadowRoot of an element with `:host()` rules.

-The problem with the 1. approach, is that default style added under `this.style` will come into conflict with the style attribute of a the element in its context of use.
+The problem with the 1. approach, is that default style added under `this.style` will come into conflict with the style attribute of the host node, ie. the custom style added to the element in its context of use.
 That means that you either must check to make sure you are not overwriting any style rules set in that context by the element tag author, or be prepared to have your authors styles be overwritten by the element's default style.